uminskib/Interactive-sales-report-in-Dash-Python/README.md

      * Type "pip install -r requirements.txt".
 3. Choose the index.py file and start the application in a program that handles files with the .py extension.

+Login data to the report:
+Username: bartek
+Password: python

 Application developed and tested in Spyder.